Unlock Your Growth Potential: Introducing the SPOE Matrix

 Internal Readiness and Market Growth Potential

 Market Growth Potential refers to the opportunities available in the external market for the business to expand.
-This includes factors such as market demand, competitive landscape, and overall industry growth trends.
-High market growth potential suggests that there are ample opportunities for the business to expand, capture market share, and increase revenue.
-Low market growth potential indicates a saturated or declining market where expansion opportunities are limited.
+This includes factors such as market demand, competitive landscape, and industry growth trends.

 Low Internal Readiness, Low Market Growth Potential